 Let’s start our interpretation from the end and continue to the beginning.
 A “marginal business” is a business with just enough profit to support the investor and his family, but nothing more.
 The Israeli legislator’s intention, then, is that the visa won’t be granted to foreign investors who acquired 50 percent of the ownership in a small business.
 The “significant” amount in question is required to purchase at least 50% of the ownership in a business that employs a number of employees and contributes to the Israeli economy.

 The business enterprise must be active and contribute to the local Israeli economy.
 At the least, it must be provably capable of contributing to the market within 5 years of the investment date.

 How do I know that my investment plan is acceptable?

 Consult Israeli immigration and investment plan experts.
-The law office of Cohen, Decker, Pex, Brosh specializes in preparing business plans for the purpose of obtaining an investment visa.
+Our law office specializes in preparing business plans for the purpose of obtaining an investment visa.
 We will be happy to assist you in locating a suitable investment that will be of interest to you personally and professionally and that will suit your budget.
 We can help in acquiring Israeli investment visas for you and your family, as well as inviting foreign experts and foreign managers to Israel.